Lee-AnnC/True_Essence/README.md

 - The navbar background is kept white all the way through, with a soft lavender as the page overlay for all other pages
 - The product cards have clear white background with black writing on them which show up nicely on the lavender overlay.
 - The blog posts are on a white card with an image of the category.
-- The post links are done in blue so they show up nicely and can be seen straight away in the blog snippit.
+- The post links are done in blue so they show up nicely and can be seen straight away in the blog snippet.
-- In the footer two colors were used.
+- In the footer, two colours were used.
 A soft pink and a darker purple.
 This makes the footer stand out more and adds contrast to the page.

 ### Styling
-- All **buttons** on the site fit the bootstrap button styling in size and shape, I kept the colors of blue and red for the edit and delete buttons and black for the rest of the buttons.
+- All **buttons** on the site fit the bootstrap button styling in size and shape, I kept the colours of blue and red for the edit and delete buttons and black for the rest of the buttons.
 - Bootstrap **cards** were utilized on the products page to display the product selection.
 - Bootstrap **cards** were utilized on the blog page to display the category selection, with a link to each category selection page on it.
 - hover effects
-    - Some subtle **shadows** have been added to the nav bar dropdown menu's.
+    - Some subtle **shadows** have been added to the navbar dropdown menus.
 Links have been underlined.
 All this gives a positive user experience.

 ## Wireframes
 - [Home Page](https://share.balsamiq.com/c/xiVDhooqR3LYUWTqw3Dzm2.png)